Depression is personal to me.

 If you or a loved one suffers from depression, anxiety, bipolar disorder, or any other mental illness, it’s NOT your fault.
 You need help – and asking for it is a sign of strength.

 Tomorrow can be better.
-There is a light in the darkness.

 “Breaking the Chains” – Dr. Grant Mullen